peterbono/ux-seo-audit-agent/README.md

   looks for semantic landmarks like `<nav>`, `<header>`, `<main>` and `<footer>` and flags their absence, since these elements help search engines and assistive technologies understand page structure.
-  In addition, it computes readability (Flesch reading ease), measures the prevalence of personal pronouns and exclamation points to infer tone, extracts the top keywords on the page and performs a **layout & visual hierarchy analysis**.
+  In addition, it computes readability (Flesch reading ease), extracts the top keywords and the most common two‑word phrases on the page and measures how many personal pronouns and exclamation points appear relative to the total word count.
+A high pronoun ratio can make copy feel more direct or sales‑driven, while frequent exclamation points may signal urgency or hype.
+It then performs a **layout & visual hierarchy analysis**.
 This analysis derives a "Layout Score" based on ratios of headings, images and links relative to the amount of text, and checks for semantic landmarks